dog-qiuqiu/Yolo-Fastest/README.md

 * Suitable for hardware with extremely tight computing resources
 * This model is recommended to do some simple single object detection suitable for simple application scenarios

-# Pacal VOC Index comparison
+# Pascal VOC performance index comparison
 Network|Model Size|mAP(VOC 2017)|FLOPS
 :---:|:---:|:---:|:---:
 Tiny YOLOv2|60.5MB|57.1%|6.97BFlops